bodhiproject/contracts/README.md

   ...
 0x7ed4922045102c65f16d109de4dd6ba1e21a84774313b9403c3bc4d923af9806
 Saving artifacts...
 ```
-*** Please note there was an error (I chatted with someone on Gitter and he had the exact same issue), but the contract looks like it deployed correctly.

 9. In the `Signer` tab of `Parity` console you can see the accepted transactions.
-The 3rd one was the token contract, which you can click on and see the transaction in `etherscan`.
+You can click on the address to see the transaction in `etherscan`.

 ## TODOs
 1. Deploy the contract to QTUM testnet.